VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/AccessibilityFeatures.md

 @Image(source: placeholder-image, alt: "")

-### iOS Is Accessible from the Start
+### Native accessibility of iOS
 Nevertheless, most of the features that *enhance* approachability of the system do not require anything extrinsic and work **out of the box**.
 Excluding the possibly needed external devices, *native* accessibility functionality of the iOS devices covers a wide range of needs of users with disabilities.

 @Image(source: placeholder-image, alt: "")

-## Accessibility Features on iOS
+## Accessibility Features
 Here is the list of **Accessibility Features** available on iOS.

-@Image(source: features-list, alt: "")
+@Image(source: features-list, alt: "A large text Keynote slide listing Accessibility Features: Dynamic Type, VoiceOver, Zoom, Spoken Content features, Reduce Transparency, Switch Control, Reduce Motion, On and Off labels, AssistiveTouch, Full keyboard access, Voice Control, Bold Text, Pointer Control, Sound Recognition, Guided Access, Dwel Control, Type to Siri, Sound Actions, Button Shapes, Color Filters, Increase Contrast, Hearing Aids")

-In this book we're not going to take a precise look at each of them separately, but there are features that have to be thoroughly researched to understand the **accessibility of iOS** in general.
+Though in this book we're not going to take a precise look at each of them separately, but only at the features that have to be **implicitly supported** to *function*.

 @Links(visualStyle: detailedGrid) {
     - <doc:VoiceOver>